 Masks required in HCA Public Buildings: Buildings such as the Dundas Valley Trail Centre and our public washroom buildings are a part of this bylaw, so please bring your masks with you when visiting our conservation areas.
 If using disposable masks, please dispose of them in garbage cans on-site or bring them home with you, do not litter in the conservation areas.

-Seasonal camping is now open at Fifty Point.
-Nightly camping begins June 19.
-Washrooms will be available, however shower facilities are not yet permitted to be open in campgrounds.
+Camping is now open at both Valens Lake and Fifty Point, both seasonal and nightly.
+Washrooms will be available, however shower facilities are not permitted to be open in campgrounds.
 Weekends will fill up quickly.
-We will be following provincial directions as we gradually work to reopen all of our areas and facilities to be compliant with those guidelines and public health requirements to ensure the safety of HCA staff and our visitors.
 Camping is by reservation only.
 Walk-ups are not permitted.

-No. Our main office and gatehouses will remain closed to the public until further notice.
+No. Our main office will remain closed to the public until further notice.
 Most HCA staff are working remotely, but still available to contact through email.
 We continue to carry out our mandated work, including planning and regulations work, flood control and water testing.
 If you need to make a delivery to our office, please make arrangements with your staff contact.
+People wishing to purchase or renew their pass may do so by making an appointment.
+Please call 905-525-2181, ext.
+100 or email firstname.lastname@example.org

-Hamilton Conservation Authority conservation areas are now open, with the exception of Spencer Gorge, Dundas Peak and Webster & Tew Falls.
+Hamilton Conservation Authority conservation areas are now open, with the exception of Spencer Gorge, Dundas Peak, Crooks Hollow and Webster & Tew Falls.
 Gatehouses are now operating for visitors to purchase passes or pay admissions.
-The areas opened include: • Christie Lake • Dundas Valley • Eramosa Karst • Fifty Point • Fletcher Creek • Valens Lake • Westfield Heritage Village (buildings remain closed)
+All trails are now open, except those in Spencer Gorge Conservation Area.

 As of July 15, HCA waterfall areas, with the exception of Spencer Gorge, will reopen to the public.
 The areas reopening on July 15 include: Tiffany Falls, Devil’s Punchbowl, Borer’s Falls and Felker’s Falls.